adithyan224013-hue/selfLearning/README.md

-This is from another account
+This is from another account.
 This is amazing !!
+Adithyan made this change